t-edson/P65Pas/README.md

 ## Source Code

+All the source code is divided in two projects.
+Both projects can be compiled independently.

+The source code of the IDE is located in the folder /Source.

-The source code of the compiler is located in the folder /Source.
+The source code of the compiler (Command line) is located in the folder /comp_p65pas/src.

+When compiling the IDE, the source code of the compiler is compiled two so the IDE executable embeds the compiler binary too.

 P65Pas has been compiled, using the version 2.0.12 of Lazarus.
 Tested in Windows, Ubuntu and Mac.